The method · Research

 Plan for 2–3× vendor timelines.

-Vendor says 3 months: budget 6–9.
-Vendor says no consulting required: budget for outside expertise.
-Vendor says "plug and play": expect significant custom development.
-The pattern is universal across categories; treating it as universal saves months of replanning later.
+When the vendor says 3 months, budget 6–9, and when the vendor says no consulting required, budget for outside expertise, and when the vendor says "plug and play," expect significant custom development, because the pattern held across every category in the portfolio, so treating it as the default saves months of replanning later.

 Demand balanced evidence in the procurement conversation.